-CDPATH A colon-separated list of directories used as a search path for the $\mathtt{cd}$ builtin command.
+CDPATH A colon-separated list of directories used as a search path for the cd builtin command.
 HOME The current user's home directory; the default for the cd builtin command.
-The value of this variable is also used by tilde expansion (see Section 3.5.2 [Tilde Expansion], page 16).
+The value of this variable is also used by tilde expansion (see Section 3.5.2 [Tilde Expansion], page 18).
 IFS A list of characters that separate fields; used when the shell splits words as part of expansion.
 MAIL If this parameter is set to a filename and the MAILPATH variable is not set, Bash informs the user of the arrival of mail in the specified file.
 MAILPATH A colon-separated list of filenames which the shell periodically checks for new mail.
 Each list entry can specify the message that is printed when new mail arrives in the mail file by separating the file name from the message with a '?'.
 When used in the text of the message, \$ expands to the name of the current mail file.
 OPTARG The value of the last option argument processed by the getopts builtin.
 OPTIND The index of the last option argument processed by the getopts builtin.
 PATH A colon-separated list of directories in which the shell looks for commands.
+A zero-length (null) directory name in the value of PATH indicates the current directory.
+A null directory name may appear as two adjacent colons, or as an initial or trailing colon.
 PS1 The primary prompt string.
 The default value is '\s-\v\\$'.
-See Section 6.9 [Printing a Prompt], page 70, for the complete list of escape sequences that are expanded before PS1 is displayed.
+See Section 6.9 [Printing a Prompt], page 77, for the complete list of escape sequences that are expanded before PS1 is displayed.
 PS2 The secondary prompt string.
 The default value is '> '.